 PLEASE NOTE: This course is only about offline games!

 This course takes inspiration from observations, discussions, and polls that have been conducted throughout our teacher training courses in the last three years with teachers from all around Europe and beyond.
 When asked, most teachers show small satisfaction with playtime and downtime, both in the quality and the quantity.

 Playtime is the time we spend in new activities where we can experiment with a new part of ourselves, empower cognitive and social skills, and have fun.
 Downtime is the time we use to do “nothing” … Or better said, to actually recharge our batteries and to be ready for upcoming challenges and tasks!

-Playtime and downtime can offer a sense of engagement and pleasure, allowing then people to feel spontaneous and energetic, and empower their problem solving and resilience skills.
-Also, providing our minds with these time dimensions can speed up learning, enhance productivity, cooperation and job satisfaction.
+Playtime and downtime can offer a sense of engagement and pleasure, therefore allowing people to feel spontaneous and energetic, and empower their problem-solving and resilience skills.
+Also, providing our minds with these time dimensions can speed up learning and enhance productivity, cooperation, and job satisfaction.

-School-life balance is not an utopía, if we put our body, our heart, and our mind into something which is natural for small children and slowly abandoned as we grow up: having fun and rest, reconnecting with our spontaneous inner child, which still is available and ready to play and rest if we only give it a chance.
+School-life balance is not a utopia if we put our body, heart, and mind into something that is natural for small children and slowly abandoned as we grow up: having fun and some rest, reconnecting with our spontaneous inner child that is still available and ready to play and rest if we only give them a chance.